Diego de los Ríos

-Military Career
+Military career

 Diego was born on 9 April 1850 as the son of Lieutenant General Diego de los Rios the Elder and was given the title "Underage ensign of the Cavalry" in 1860 due to his fathers service in the Hispano-Moroccan War.
 In the same year, he specialized in infantry combat and was promoted to Lieutenant in 1865.
 In 1868, he participated in the Glorious Revolution and was promoted to Captain for his service in the revolution.
 For the next three years, he served in Puerto Rico.
-When he returned to the Spanish mainland, he participated in the Third Carlist War but was seriously wounded during the Battle of Castellfullit on July 1874 when he was promoted to Commander.
+When he returned to the Spanish mainland, he participated in the Third Carlist War but was seriously wounded during the Battle of Castellfullit in July 1874 when he was promoted to Commander.
 After the treatment of his wound, he continued to fight the Carlist forces in the north, taking part in the battles of Sierra de Puyarruego, Ermita de la Trinidad de Lumbier and Sierra de Leire.

 He was promoted to Lieutenant Colonel on 1876 but had to then serve in the ongoing Ten Years' War.
 Once he arrived in Cuba, he was in charge of several operations as he commanded several battalions until the Pact of Zanjón was signed and he returned to Spain to marry Matilde Sáenz Santa María.
 There he would serve various posts, including becoming King Alfonso XII's aide-de-camp in 1886, commanding the Ciudad Rodrigo Battalion in Madrid and dealing with the uprising of the Garellano and Albuera regiments on September 19 as he left with his unit under the orders of Captain General Manuel Pavía in pursuit of the rebels along the Paseo de Atocha, Vallecas, Morata de Tajuña and Arganda.
 For his service, he was proposed to the Ministry of State for the Commander of the Order of Isabella the Catholic.
 After his promotion to Brigadier General on 1895, he was sent to the Philippines under the command of Ramón Blanco who appointed him the commander of the First Brigade of the Mindanao Division.